The stability manifold of local orbifold elliptic quotients: Introduction

 The space of stability conditions on a triangulated category $\sD$ was introduced by Bridgeland in \cite{Bri07_triang_cat}, following work of Douglas on $\Pi$-stability in string theory \cite{Dou02}.
 Bridgeland shows that the set of these stability conditions is a complex manifold $\Stab(\sD)$ \cite{Bri07_triang_cat}, equipped with a local isomorphism

-The stability manifold is fully understood in the case when $\sD$ is the derived category of coherent sheaves on a smooth projective curve (see \cite{Bri07_triang_cat} for the elliptic curve, \cite{Mac07} for curves of positive genus, and \cite{BMW15}, \cite{Oka06} for the projective line).
-In the case that $E$ is an elliptic curve, the stability manifold acquires a mirror-symmetric interpretation, in fact, it can be expressed as a $\C^*$-bundle over the modular curve \cite{Bri09_spaces}.
+The stability manifold $\Stab(\sD)$ is fully understood in the case when $\sD$ is the derived category of coherent sheaves on a smooth projective curve (see \cite{Bri07_triang_cat} for the elliptic curve, \cite{Mac07} for curves of positive genus, and \cite{BMW15}, \cite{Oka06} for the projective line).
+In the case of an elliptic curve, the stability manifold acquires a mirror-symmetric significance, in fact, it can be expressed as a $\C^*$-bundle over the modular curve \cite{Bri09_spaces}.

-In this work, we find a similar description for the stability manifold associated with the orbifold quotient of an elliptic curve by a group of automorphisms.
-Every such quotient has $\pr 1$ as coarse moduli space, and it has $p_1,...,p_n$ orbifold points with stabilizers $\mu_{r_i}$ at the point $p_i$, we denote it by $\pr 1_{r_1,...,r_n}$.
-Over the field of complex numbers, there are only two possibilities for special automorphism groups, namely $\Z/4\Z$ and $\Z/6\Z$.
-These give rise to three possible quotients: $\pr {1}_{3,3,3}$, $\pr 1_{4,4,2}$ and $\pr 1_{6,3,2}$.